Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 To obtain it, the 70 artisans of the discreet Maruwa house worked different thicknesses of thread on their selvedge looms.

-Among these sons dyed with indigo, some were also more stretched than others.
+Among these sons dyed with indigo, some were also stretched more than others.

-But the real magic of this fabric , it will be up to you to wake her up: when you wash the shirt , the indigo will loosen the armor and the threads will swell slightly.
+But the real magic of this fabric , it will be up to you to wake her up: when you wash the shirt , the indigo will loosen the weave and the threads will swell slightly.

-This will make the fabric even more uneven , with more relief and roughness.
+This will make the fabric even more uneven. , with more relief and roughness.

 Not to mention the patina, typical of indigo-dyed materials, which we always look forward to seeing gradually appear over time...